nuuuwan/news_lk3_data/README.md

 *2024-05-08 16:18:00* · [`adaderanalk`](https://www.adaderana.lk/news/99086/youth-killed-in-motorcycle-accident-in-kahawatta) · `en`

-A teenager has been killed in an accident involving a motorcycle near the 8th mile post on the Bemmulle Gedara Road in Kahawatta, in the Pothuhera police area.
+A teenager has been killed in an accident involving a motorcycle near the 8th mile post on the Bemmulle Gedara Road in Kahawatte Ela, in the Pothuhera police area.

 The accident had occurred as the motorcyclist, who was traveling from Bemmulle Gedara towards Kahawatta, had lost control of the motorcycle, causing it to veer off the road and fall into the Ginneriya Bridge.